 doteveryone is a think tank which champions responsible technology for the good of everyone in society and fights for a fairer internet: one we can all understand and help shape for the future.

 - Technology guides - an extensive range of free technology guides covering a whole range of digital technology aspects, from computer basics to internet security digital photography and using smartphones and tablets.
-The guides are ideal to support other learners or to improve your own confidence and skills.
+The guides will be useful for Union Learning Reps supporting other learners, or in improving your own confidence and skills.